 While choosing casting alloys, you should know the highest load of the projected system.
 Later, you can determine the tensile strength band that would be perfect based on the factors in the following.

 Is weight a consideration in your project?
-It would be best if you considered switching existing casting alloys to magnesium, titanium, or aluminium.
+It would be best if you considered switching existing casting alloys to magnesium, titanium, or aluminum.
 These casting alloys are incredibly lightweight and can withstand high force.
 As a result, you can deduct some of the unnecessary bulk weight from the system.
-Besides you can also choose heavy casting alloys such as steel, nickel, or aluminium accordingly.
+Besides you can also choose heavy-casting alloys such as steel, nickel, or aluminum accordingly.

 On the other hand, stainless steel casting, carbon steel casting, and alloy steel casting could be suitable for heavy machinery.
 Therefore, cast alloys’ weight must play a significant role in the overall structure of a machine.
 So, before choosing the cast metal alloys for the final application, it is necessary to go through weight determination.

 Cost analysis consists of two sub-factors impacting the overall product cost: alloy cost and process cost.
 Alloy costs differ according to the market condition.
 On the other hand, process cost refers to the cost required for the respective metal casting process.
 Both of these cost factors influence the overall product price.